tremes/jboss-seam/examples/seamspace/README.md

 2. Set JBOSS_HOME environment property.

-3. In the ui-ear directory run:
+3. In the seamspace-ear directory run:

     mvn jboss-as:deploy

-4. Open this URL in a web browser: http://localhost:8080/seam-ui
+4. Open this URL in a web browser: http://localhost:8080/seam-seamspace

+### Using Ant

+1. In the example root directory run:

+    ant clean package

+2. Copy `seam-seamspace.ear` from directory `booking-ear/target` to the deployment directory of JBoss AS (`$JBOSS_HOME/standalone/deployments` by default)

+3. Open this URL in a web browser: `http://localhost:8080/seam-seamspace`

 Testing the example